 Although badgers are protected, badgers along with foxes and deer do not appear to have many provisions allocated for them within the Countryside Stewardship scheme.
 Apart from FG14 – A Badger Gate, that you will receive £135 for!
 The countryside stewardship concentrates on schemes and funding for pollinators, birds and some smaller mammals such as bats.
 At least this helps the ecosystem as a whole and the woodland schemes secure some habitat for these larger mammals, but being safe within it is debatable.

-There are a great deal of worthy notable charities and activists helping and rescuing badgers, but often the speech is inflammatory to farmers and landowners and causes further conflict.
-However any individual, charity or scheme involved in vaccination such as the Cornwall Wildlife Trust, are doing their utmost to work with farmers and understand that controlling the spread of bTB is vital to helping both cattle and wildlife.
+There are a great deal of worthy notable charities and activists helping and rescuing badgers, but often the speech can be inflammatory to farmers and landowners and causes further conflict.
+However any individual, charity or scheme involved in vaccination such as the Badger Trust and Cornwall Wildlife Trust, are doing their utmost to work with farmers and understand that controlling the spread of bTB is vital to helping both cattle and wildlife.

 Why vaccinate not cull?